The Trial

 ........“It wasn’t my intention to insult you.”

-........After a long silence, the priests comes down from the pulpit and talks with K. After K. compliments the priest for his friendly manner, the priest says K. is deceiving himself.
+........After a long silence, the priest comes down from the pulpit and talks with K. After K. compliments the priest for his friendly manner, the priest says K. is deceiving himself.
 In a roundabout way–through a parable–he tells K. that he must accept things as they are; he cannot fight them.
 What is important is not whether everything the court says is true; what is important is that the court’s action is necessary.

 ........After six more months pass and K.’s case continues to stagnate, two men wearing top hats arrive at K’s boardinghouse at 9:30 in the evening.